 \section{Visualization on More Data Points}

-As mentioned in \Cref{sec:probe:toy_example} and \Cref{sec:probe:high_dim} of main text, we provide more examples to verify our hypothesis.
-We select four images of two classes from ImageNet~\cite{deng2009imagenet}, which are illustrated in \Cref{supp_fig:more_data_example}, as input data.
-With these input images, the estimated probability mass function (PMF) of logit displacement between two single model and two ensembles are shown in \Cref{supp_fig:hist2d_clt_more_data}.
-We can observe that the logit displacements are reduced with ensembles, which verifies our hypothesis of output logit vectors are actually independent and identically distributed (i.i.d.) random variables and with multi-dimensional central limit theorem (CLT), their sum is a normal distribution (\cref{eq:clt}).
+As mentioned in \cref{sec:prob:toy_example} and \cref{sec:probe:val}, we provide more examples to verify our hypothesis.
+We select four images of two classes from ImageNet~\cite{deng2009imagenet}, which are illustrated in \cref{supp_fig:more_data_example}, as input data.
+With these input images, the estimated probability mass function (PMF) of logit displacement between two single models and two ensembles are shown in \cref{supp_fig:hist2d_clt_more_data}.
+We can observe that the logit displacements are reduced with ensembles, which verifies our hypothesis that output logit vectors are actually independent and identically distributed (\iid) random variables and with multi-dimensional central limit theorem (CLT), their sum is a normal distribution (\cref{eq:clt}).

-To verify our hypothesis in higher dimension space, we train a standard ResNet-18 on full ImageNet dataset with 256 random seeds.
-We take the images in \Cref{supp_fig:more_data_example} as inputs and illustrate the $\ell_2$ norm histogram of logit displacement between two random ensembles with different ensemble sizes in \Cref{supp_fig:hist_high_dim:logit_diff}.
-For heterogeneous case, we train a standard ResNet-50 on full ImageNet dataset and observe the $\ell_2$ norm histogram of logit displacement between a random ResNet-18 ensembles and a random ResNet-50 ensembles with different ensemble sizes.
-The results are shown in \Cref{supp_fig:hist_high_dim:logit_diff_hetero}.
+To verify our hypothesis in higher dimension space, we train a standard ResNet-18 on the {\em full} ImageNet with 256 random seeds.
+We take the images in \cref{supp_fig:more_data_example} as input and illustrate the $\ell_2$ norm histogram of logit displacement between two random ensembles with different ensemble sizes in \cref{supp_fig:hist_high_dim:logit_diff}.
+For the cases where two ensembles have different architectures, we train a standard ResNet-50 on and observe the $\ell_2$ norm histogram of logit displacement between a random ResNet-18 ensemble and a random ResNet-50 ensemble with different ensemble sizes.
+The results are shown in \cref{supp_fig:hist_high_dim:logit_diff_hetero}.